bufbuild/protovalidate/README.md

 This repository is the core of the `protovalidate` project.
 It contains:

-- [The API definition][validate-proto]: used to describe validation constraints
+- [The API definition][validate-proto]: used to describe validation rules
 - [Documentation][docs]: how to apply `protovalidate` effectively
 - [Migration tooling][migrate]: incrementally migrate from `protoc-gen-validate`
 - [Examples][examples]: example `.proto` files using `protovalidate`